-- Definitely Bepanthen is the most recommended, it heals quickly and you do not take risks, do not experiment with other types of “alternatives” so to speak, it may not be viable
+- Definitely Bepanthen is the most recommended, it heals quickly and you do not run risks, do not experiment with other types of "alternatives" so to speak, it may not be viable

 If you are making a tattoo according to an individual sketch, ask the teacher to draw it in two versions: b / w and color.
 It may cost you a bit more, but it will be easier for you to decide.
-By the way, a black and white tattoo can be easily done in color by adding new elements to it.
-If you cannot decide on a sketch for a long time, it is better to choose one that does not contains large solid elements; it will be difficult to “fit” them into the framework of the new drawing.
+By the way, a black and white tattoo is You can easily do it in color by adding new elements to it.
+If you can't decide on a sketch for a long time, it is better to choose one that does not contain large solid elements; it will be difficult to "fit" them into the framework of the new drawing.

 Much also depends on the teacher.
-If you dare to entrust your body to a beginner with little experience, then it is better to only do a black and white drawing, since color tattoos are the most high skill .
-Of course, if we are not talking about small images in 1-2 colors, but about large “canvases” with a three-dimensional effect.
-It makes sense to do such tattoos only from trusted masters with extensive experience.
+If you dare to entrust your body to a beginner with little experience, then it is better to do only a black and white drawing, since tattoos of colors are the highest level of skill.
+Of course, if we are not talking about small images in 1-2 colors, but about large "canvases" with a three-dimensional effect.
+It makes sense to make such tattoos only from trusted masters with extensive experience.
 Because it will take longer and more expensive to remove a large multi-color drawing than a monochrome one.

 One more point: color tattoos often require tone correction.
 The fact is that the black pigment is the most persistent, it retains the contrast with the skin color for the longest time.
 But pink, yellow, blue and other light pigments fade faster under the influence of ultraviolet rays.

-✅❓ Does anyone know if I can get a tattoo while breastfeeding, breastfeeding or breastfeeding?
+✅❓ Does anyone know if I can get a tattoo while breastfeeding, breastfeeding or lactating?

 Taking the necessary hygiene precautions to avoid the spread of an infectious disease, the answer is YES, you can get a tattoo even if you are breastfeeding your child.

 The tattoo ink stays on the skin, it does not pass into the blood, so in no case will it pass into the milk either.
 Your baby is safe.
-That was what my doctor gave me when I told him that I could get a tattoo.
+That was passed on to me by my doctor when I told him that I could get a tattoo.

 - ALWAYS CONSULT YOUR DOCTOR BEFORE DOING IT -